Martiless/Alices-Wonderland/documents/DEPLOYMENT_AND_DEVELOPMENT.md

 ### Step Seven:
 #### Set up Allowed Hosts:
 1. Under DEBUG = TRUE to the ALLOWED_HOSTS key.
-Inside the square brackets make it equal to your heroku app url and 'localhost'
+Inside the square brackets make it equal to your  Heroku app URL and 'localhost'

 ***